lqdev/luisquintanilla.me/_src/responses/shipping-wordpress-tumblr.md

 > We love Tumblr’s streamlined posting experience and its current product direction.
 We’re not changing that.
 We’re talking about running Tumblr’s backend on WordPress.
 You won’t even notice a difference from the outside.

-Although it sounds outside the scope of the original plan, it would be amazing if the shared backend as well as the Tumblr front-end made their way into the open-source version of WordPress.
+Although it sounds outside the scope of the original plan, it would be amazing if the shared backend as well as the Tumblr publishing front-end made their way into the open-source version of WordPress.

 That would open the door to self-hosted personal websites that also make it significantly easier to post content in smaller chunks like a microblog.